awesome-selfhosted/awesome-selfhosted/README.md

   * [Tinyissue](https://github.com/mikelbring/tinyissue) - Simple Issue Tracking for Teams `MIT`
   * [Tracks](http://getontracks.org/) -  a web-based application to help you implement David Allen’s [Getting Things Done™](http://wikipedia.org/wiki/Getting_Things_Done) methodology. - ` GPL V2.0`

 ## URL Shorteners

+  * [Lstu](https://github.com/ldidry/lstu) - _Let's SHorten That Url_ - Lightweight URL shortener
+  * [Polr](http://project.polr.me/) - A modern, minimalist, modular, and lightweight URL shortener ([Source code](https://github.com/Cydrobolt/polr)
   * [YOURLS](http://yourls.org/) - YOURLS is a set of PHP scripts that will allow you to run Your Own URL Shortener.
 Features include password protection, URL customization, bookmarklets, statistics, API, plugins, jsonp ([Source code](https://github.com/YOURLS/YOURLS/), [Documentation](https://github.com/YOURLS/YOURLS/wiki)) - `MIT`
-  * [Polr](http://project.polr.me/) - A modern, minimalist, modular, and lightweight URL shortener ([Source code](https://github.com/Cydrobolt/polr)
-  * [Lstu](https://github.com/ldidry/lstu) - _Let's SHorten That Url_ - Lightweight URL shortener

 ## Wikis

+  * **[Wikimatrix](http://www.wikimatrix.org/) - A wiki platforms comparator**
   * [Blazekiss](https://github.com/ldleman/blazekiss) - BlazeKiss is a KISS-based wiki (Keep It Simple, Stupid) - simplicity and functionality comes before all.
+  * [Codex](http://codex.caffeinated.ninja/codex/master) - Codex is a simple file-based Markdown documentation platform built on top of Laravel. - `MIT`
   * [commonplace](https://github.com/fredoliveira/commonplace) - A server for your markdown files.
 Give it a directory, and Commonplace gives you a url, pretty pages, and quick editing.
-  * [Codex](http://codex.caffeinated.ninja/codex/master) - Codex is a simple file-based Markdown documentation platform built on top of Laravel. - `MIT`
   * [daux.io](https://github.com/justinwalsh/daux.io) - Daux.io is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
 It helps you create great looking documentation in a developer friendly way.
   * [Docstore](http://haldean.org/) - A basic site for hosting static documents - docstore is a simple way to serve Markdown files without any server-side processing, and without requiring you (as the author) to recompile every time you change an article.
 It consists of a very simple JS script that makes an ajax request to your server, runs a Markdown processor on what it finds, and then displays the results.
 Clone the repository and add articles in the text/ directory to get started. ([Source code](https://github.com/haldean/docstore))
   * [Dokuwiki](http://www.splitbrain.org/projects/dokuwiki) - An easy to use, lightweight, standards-compliant wiki engine with a simple syntax allowing reading the data outside the wiki.
 All data is stored in plain files, therefore no database is required. - `GPL`